 Tracy defines the concept of goals in his books and lectures: “Your ability to set goals is the master skill of success.
 Goals unlock your positive mind and release ideas and energy for goal attainment.
 Without goals, you simply drift and flow on the currents of life.
 With goals, you fly like an arrow, straight and true to your target” (Tracy 2003).

 Success is first and foremost related to setting goals.
 Setting goals is the only way to control life rather than be controlled by it.
 “The great summary statement of all religions, philosophies, metaphysics, psychology and success is this: You become what you think about — most of the time” (Tracy 2003).
 A person expresses purpose in life through his primary thought patterns.
-The act of thinking about a particular idea can transform it into a goal.
+The act of thinking about a particular idea (Tracy 2015, p.
+3) can transform it into a goal.
 Then, goals can be fulfilled creatively, even if they seem difficult to achieve at first.
 “These are some of greatest stimulants of all leaders to greater creativity...first decide on your goal or objective” (Tracy 2014).
 Before doing so, one must define what the goals are.
 Creative solutions, according to Tracy, come to be through what he calls “mindstorming” (Tan et al. 2019).
 Tracy (2014: 12) describes mindstorming as “…one of the most powerful ways ever discovered to creatively solve problems and achieve goals”.
 When intricate goals are well defined, they can be solved creatively through mind storming.

-In Tracy’s video Goal-Setting Advice he outlines three tips: 1. focus on the big goal; 2. write your goals effectively; 3. structure your goals as questions (Tracy ).
-In his video Brian Tracy’s Top 10 Rules for Success, three out of ten recommendations relate directly to goals: find your life purpose (#3); structure your goals as questions (#5); never give up your dreams (#10) (https://youtu.be/VCB3j438rNY).
+In Tracy’s video Goal-Setting Advice he outlines three tips: 1. focus on the big goal; 2. write your goals effectively; 3. structure your goals as questions (Tracy 2017).
+In his video Brian Tracy’s Top 10 Rules for Success, three out of ten recommendations relate directly to goals: find your life purpose (#3); structure your goals as questions (#5); never give up your dreams (#10) (Tracy 2016).

 Brian Tracy: Setting Goals for Correct Action and Managing Time

 In many of the lectures that Tracy publicizes on YouTube, he concludes: “If you want to change the future, take action and take action now.”
 It seems that Tracy believes that change and improvement depend on action; understanding is not enough.
 In order for the action to be successful, it must be directed towards a goal, with effective use of time.
 Tracy gives practical tools for time management (Niiya 2018).
 Goals must be set in order of priority.
-“The starting point of time management is for you to determine your goals, and then to organize your goals by priority and value,” (Tracy, 2003).
+“The starting point of time management is for you to determine your goals, and then to organize your goals by priority and value,” (Tracy 2003: 7).